 1 inch piece of ginger

-Grind the above to a coarse paste
+Grind the above to a smooth paste

 For seasoning: